 Rising sophomores who have completed the first year having earned at least 30 credit hours are eligible to submit an application.
 Additional eligibility requirements may apply.
 A call for applications goes out in the spring.
 Membership is selective and is based on scholarship, leadership, and community service.

 (GLS only) Global Liberal Studies emphasizes independent research.
 As such, GLS students can apply for grants to help offset travel or other extraordinary expenses associated with major research projects, such as presentation of research at a conference.
 Students may submit an application for either a Thesis Research Grant or an Open Research Grant, which supports research projects not related to the senior thesis.
-For more information, please visit Dean's Global Research Grants.
+More about Dean's Global Research Grants.

 At the end of each academic year, a Dean's Honors List is compiled.
 This is an honor roll of matriculated students who have achieved an average of 3.65 or higher for that academic year (September-May) in at least 28 graded points.
 In order to be listed, a student must not have any grades of Incomplete or N at the time when the list is compiled.
 Note that grade point averages are not rounded off.